Importing transactions

 What is the Reference Price?

-You can import the Reference Price Per Unit and Reference Price Currency for the transactions.
 The Reference Price Per Unit is the price per unit of the Base Currency.
 For example, if the Base Currency is 'ETH', and you purchased it for 100 AUD instead of the market price, you should fill in the columns as below:

 Reference Price Per Unit: 100